 This course is designed to give students expanded fundamental knowledge of mathematical applications for personal use and business applications.
 A review of fractions, decimals, percents, and formulae are included in the course.
 Topics include basic statistics, insurance, discounts, markup, markdown, inventory, interest, consumer credit, banking, payroll, taxes, financial statements, depreciation, and investments.
-Prerequisite(s): MAT020 Basic Math or by placement exam 3 credits
+Prerequisite(s): MAT 085 Algebra Fundamentals or by Placement exemption or examination